Is Dividend Expense?

 Example of Dividend Expense

-Suppose the business ABC has paid the dividends of $340,000 to its shareholders.
+Suppose the business ABC has paid dividends of $340,000 to its shareholders.
 The business, therefore, would debit the dividend payable account present in the equity account of the business.
 The corresponding effect would be a credit to the cash account by the $340,000 in the balance sheet, thereby reducing the business’s ending cash balance.

 For the above transactions following would be the journal entry: –

-Recording of Dividend Expense
+Recording of Dividend Expenses

-Lastly, the payment date is regarded as the date on which the payment is officially disbursed to the rightful and entitled shareholders of the business.
+Lastly, the payment date is when the payment is officially disbursed to the rightful and entitled shareholders of the business.

 Conclusion